Youth Sports Specialization: The Drawbacks of Playing One Sport

 - Increased motivation and engagement while playing sports

-- Bones, growth plates, joints, muscles and ligaments benefit from healthier development
+- Healthier development of bones, growth plates, joints, muscles, and ligaments

-- Leads to development of varying physical and cognitive skills
+- Development of varying physical and cognitive skills

 Did you know?

-- In a study of 1,200 youth athletes, Dr Neeru Jayanthi of Loyola University found that children who specialize in a single sport are 70 to 93 percent more likely to be injured
+- In a study of 1,200 youth athletes, Neeru Jayanthi, MD, of Emory University School of Medicine, found that children who specialize in a single sport are 70% to 93% more likely to be injured.

-- 50 percent of youth sports injuries come from athletes who specialize, according to the American Medical Society for Sports Medicine
+- Fifty percent of youth sports injuries come from athletes who specialize in one sport, according to the American Medical Society for Sports Medicine.

-- Dr. Jeffrey Nepple of Washington University St. Louis claims that athletes who specialize quit sports earlier and more often than those who play multiple sports
+- Dr. Nepple says that athletes who specialize in one sport quit sports earlier and more often than those who play multiple sports.

-- According to a 2013 study from the American Medical Society for Sports Medicine, 88 percent of college athletes surveyed played more than one sport as a youth
+- According to a 2013 study from the American Medical Society for Sports Medicine, 88% of college athletes surveyed played more than one sport as a youth.